Virtual Desktop Infrastructure

 How do I get this service?

-To request service for VDI, please contact the IT Services Help Desk.
+To request service for VDI, please contact the Information Technology Help Desk.

 How long does it take to get the service?